On this page:

 Transmission connection process

-In Victoria, the transmission network is referred to as the declared shared network.
+In Victoria, the transmission network is referred to as the declared shared network or declared transmission system.
 It is operated by declared transmission system operators who are also registered as transmission network service providers.

 VicGrid manages the connection process and is the main point of contact for connection applicants.
 Visit our transmission connection process page for a step-by-step guide to connecting to Victoria's transmission network.